 We can be contacted by @istanbuljm on twitter or Henry Brothers on Facebook.

 We began giving workshops for teachers as the Henry Brothers in 2002 in an upstairs cafe above a bookshop on Istiklal Caddesi, Beyoglu, Istanbul.
 We called these events “The Speakeasy”, designed to be an informal setting for teachers to gather, chat and be entertained by poetry and drama activities led by John and Paul.

 John had been writing and speaking co-ordinator of the English language prep program at Istanbul Technical University but for a number of years had been working in ELT publishing and had some experience in giving workshops and seminars to English teachers.
-After the Speakeasy evenings he was joined in this by Paul, also an English teacher, also from Britain, and also working for Cambridge University Press in Istanbul.
+After the Speakeasy evenings he was joined in this by Paul, also an English teacher, also from Britain, also working in Istanbul.
 Having realised that they both had the same middle name, Henry, we came up with the name we use today.

 Our first workshops were Laughing Matters: Humour in the Language Classroom, based on the book of the same title by Peter Medgyes, and Cut It Out, which revolved around demonstrations of the craftwork activities from the coursebook, Primary Colours.
-We also began to visit schools in costumes of the characters in the Cambridge coursebooks for primary school.
+We also began to visit schools in costumes of the characters in coursebooks for primary school.
 Here we are as King Cat and friends from Primary Colours.

 And here’s Paul dressed as Max from Playway to English chatting to teachers on the stand at the Kultur Koleji ELT conference in 2003.

 * Do They Really Speak Like That? – activities for raising students’ awareness of features of spoken English such as intonation, ellipsis, and discourse markers, including some routines that have become staples of our talks ever since; Three Stages of Marriage, How to Get Off a Dolmuş, and the Mbele Feasting Song.